Labial frenulum tears are injuries inside the mouth. They may cause bleeding but rarely require medical attention.

 - difficulty moving the lips

-Surgeons can address these issues with medical procedures, which include removing the frenulum.
+Surgeons can address these issues with

 Most people can treat a frenulum tear at home.
 However, some situations may require a doctor.